alexcw923/NaviGators/README.md

 # NaviGators
 Trying to plan a road trip but don't want the crocodile tears?
-Plan with Navigator
+Plan with NaviGator!

 ![Trying to plan a road trip with your friends, but don't want the crocodile tears?!](/assets/images/nav-logo.png "Navigator")